 The beauty of these concerts and the NWS is that they want feedback and they are always looking for creative ways to attract those of us who would otherwise NEVER attend a classical concert.
 I encourage you to grab a blanket and/or picnic chairs and attend one of their outside concerts because it's such a different an amazing experience and I promise that you will keep coming back for more.
 And if you hate them, let me know...it's not all pretty colors here when we report back ;)

-There are currently 51 Keystone Point homes for sale: (compared to 55 in February)
+There are currently 55 Surfside homes for sale: (compared to 51 in May)

 Highest priced listing: $5,000,000 (1332 Biscaya Dr - see below)

 Lowest priced listing: $565,000 (9156 Harding Ave - see below)